-Now we want to use the conda command-line tool (installed with Miniconda) to create an isolated Python environment within which to install PyPhi.
-Environments allow different projects to isolate their dependencies from one another, so that they don't interact in unexpected ways.
+Now that we're using our shiny new Python versions, it is highly recommended to set up a virtual environment in which to install PyPhi.
+Virtual environments allow different projects to isolate their dependencies from one another, so that they don't interact in unexpected ways.
+Please see this guide for more information.